 Expanding Role for the Direct Loan Program

-With the full repercussions of the mortgage debacle are still unknown, more attention is turning to the Direct Loan Program as a source of student aid.
+With the full repercussions of the mortgage debacle still unknown, more attention is turning to the Direct Loan Program as a source of student aid.
 Senator Edward Kennedy (D. Mass.) urged the members of the American Association of Community Colleges to enroll in the Direct Loan Program in order to ensure that their students have access to student loans.
 Senator Kennedy warned that, if more private lenders withdraw from the FFEL Program, the students who most need student aid, many of whom attend community colleges, will not be able to obtain loans.

 If the statistics for the 2008-09 academic year are any indication of what is to come, the Direct Loan Program may be on the verge of eclipsing the FFEL Program.
 According to the Chronicle of Higher Education, the number of student loans through the Direct Loan Program for the current year has increased dramatically.
 Last year at this time, the Direct Loan Program had made $7.55 billion in loans at 851institutions.
 This year, 1,156 colleges and universities have received $10.84 billion in loans.
 So far, the government has been able to accommodate the growing demand.
 The trend toward the Direct Loan Program is expected to continue as more private lenders drop out of the FEEL Program or limit the schools they will serve.

 President-Elect Obama has called for changes in the present college assistance scheme.
 Obama favors increasing Pell Grants to reflect more accurately tuition increases.
 Obama also advocates terminating the FFEL Program to cut out private lenders altogether.
 Under the President-Elect's plan, the Direct Lending Program would originate all college loans on a centralized basis.
-Finally, Obama has proposed a $4,000 refundable tax credit in exchange for 100 hours (about 2 hours per week) community service during the year.
+Finally, Obama has proposed a $4,000 refundable tax credit in exchange for 100 hours (about 2 hours per week) of community service during the year.

 According to the National Direct Student Loan Coalition, the major benefits of the Direct Loan Program are: